MichaelAHood/rubicon/README.md

 From here, I needed to figure out how to programatically get data in and out of the browser environment.
 I had heard of local storage, but didn't really know much about it.
 I discovered it was fairly easy to use Chromedriver to read/write to browser local storage.
 Now I could modify the functions in `auto-move.js` to send game data to local storage, and read the actions that my -- as of yet to be created -- RL agent would submit.

 While alternating between reading literature for using RL in 2-player full information games, I occasionally stopped to play Rubicon myself.
 I hoped to get a better intution for how to best represent the game and what kinds of RL approaches may work.
 However, I soon noticed something rather surprising.
 The AI always appears to make the same moves for a given configuration of the board.
 In other words it appeared to have no stochasitc element to the moves it played.
 This means that moves I used to win earlier games should work every time.
 They just needed to be executed by a program that submits all the moves in less than 5 seconds.
 This was a relief because I was planning on spending at least a week training, evaluating, and tweaking an agent to play this game.
-Not to mention that the last 3 nights of staying up late to nerd out on this challenge were starting to take a toll.
+All he last 3 nights of staying up late to nerd out on this challenge were starting to take a toll.
+I needed to sleep.
+But first, I needed to win.

-With this insight, I decided to go for the win before somebody at Synthesis pushed a code update that broke my highly effective yet extremely overfit strategy.
+With this insight, I decided to go for the quick win before somebody at Synthesis pushed a code update that broke my highly effective yet extremely overfit strategy.

 # How to Run This Code